-At a formal level, three Senate committees reviewed services provided by the department, and in particular the Black Rod’s Office: the Senate House Committee (for which the Usher of the Black Rod provides secretariat support) met once during the reporting period; the Usher of the Black Rod joined the Clerk in appearances before the Appropriations and Staffing Committee and the department appeared at estimates hearings of the Finance and Public Affairs Legislation Committee.
+More formally, three Senate committees reviewed services provided by the department, and in particular the Black Rod’s Office: the Senate House Committee (for which the Usher of the Black Rod provides secretariat support) met once during the reporting period; the Usher of the Black Rod joined the Clerk in appearances before the Appropriations and Staffing Committee; and the department appeared at estimates hearings of the Finance and Public Administration Legislation Committee.

-The Usher of the Black Rod and the Senators’ Services Section assist the President and Clerk on ceremonial and other occasions, and also provide message delivery services to support the work of the Senate.
-In addition to the support provided while the Senate was sitting, the section also provided resources and advice to assist in the preparation for the opening of the 44th Parliament on 12 November 2013, the swearing in of the Governor-General on 28 March 2014 and the presentation to the Governor-General of the Address-in-reply on 16 June 2014.
+The Usher of the Black Rod and the Senators’ Services Section assist the President and Clerk on ceremonial and other occasions, and also provide chamber and message delivery services to support the work of the Senate.
+The section also provided resources and advice to assist in the preparation for the opening of the 44th Parliament on 12 November 2013, the swearing in of the Governor-General on 28 March 2014 and the presentation to the Governor-General of the Address-in-reply on 16 June 2014.
 These ceremonial occasions involved coordinating the order of arrangements for each event among other things.

-The Black Rod and the section also provided security advice and support throughout the year to the President and the department, including by way of the Black Rod’s position on Parliament’s Security Management Board.
+The Usher of the Black Rod and the section also provided security advice and support throughout the year to the President and the department, including through the Black Rod’s membership of Parliament’s Security Management Board.

-The section continued to provide a range of office services to support senators, their staff and departmental staff to undertake their work at Parliament House, including
+The Senators’ Services Section provided a range of office services to support senators, their staff and departmental staff, including:

-- general office support, asset management, maintenance of equipment and furniture, removal of classified waste, issuing of keys and stationery services
+- general office support, asset management, maintenance of equipment and furniture and stationery services

 - coordinating transport arrangements and accommodation within the Senate wing

 - managing committee room bookings and providing support services to users.

 Throughout 2013–14, the Senators’ Services Section worked with the other parliamentary departments on a range of activities.
-In particular, the section coordinated departmental aspects of infrastructure projects administered by DPS; and provided support and advice in relation to security matters within the Senate wing and the parliamentary precincts in collaboration with the Serjeant–at–Arms Office, DPS Security and the Australian Federal Police
+In particular, the section coordinated departmental aspects of infrastructure projects administered by DPS; and provided support and advice in relation to security matters within the parliamentary precincts in collaboration with the Office of the Serjeant-at-Arms, DPS Security and the Australian Federal Police.

 Human resource management